-If you are buying a property that has not changed hands since October 2013 there is a risk that a nearby church may have applied for chancel liability to be registered as an overriding interest.
-So a Chancel search may be carried out.
-In order to protect you and your lender from this risk, you may be advised to obtain chancel repair insurance. – there is usually a cost of approximately £20 to cover this).
+If you are buying a property that has not changed hands since October 2013 there is a risk that a nearby church may have applied for chancel repair liability to be registered as an overriding interest, so a chancel search may be carried out.
+In order to protect you and your lender from this risk, you may be advised to obtain chancel repair insurance.
+There is usually a cost of approximately £20 to cover this.

 What do conveyancing searches tell you?

-Searches will flag up and provide details about any potential issues that could affect your new home: issues like legal disputes, flooding, planning constraints and permissions.
+Searches will flag and provide details of potential issues that could affect your new home.
+Issues like legal disputes, flooding, and planning constraints and permissions.
 Your conveyancing solicitor will carry out these searches on your behalf and let you know if any problems are raised.

 Local authority searches

 The local search shows any construction planned in the vicinity of your property.
-Local Authority searches will, therefore, check for issues like whether there are plans for new roads nearby, plans for new buildings such as schools in the area and will also search for existing planning permissions related to the property you’re buying.
+Local Authority searches check for issues like whether there are plans for new roads nearby, or plans for new buildings such as schools.
+They will also search for existing planning permissions related to the property you’re buying.
 The local search will also cover things such as whether there is a compulsory purchase order on the property.